haywse/haywse.github.io/index.md

 ### **Contact**
 Email: [haywse@kaist.ac.kr](mailto: haywse@kaist.ac.kr)

-<span style="font-size:95%"><strong>For Prospective Students</strong></span>
-If you are looking for research opportunity, check out my [Google Scholar](https://scholar.google.com/citations?user=bpuC6FEAAAAJ&hl=en) or [GitHub repo](https://github.com/haywse) to see if any of the topics might be a good fit.
+**For Prospective Students:** If you are looking for research opportunity, check out my [Google Scholar](https://scholar.google.com/citations?user=bpuC6FEAAAAJ&hl=en) or [GitHub repo](https://github.com/haywse) to see if any of the topics might be a good fit.
 My current research interests include statistical learning under distribution shifts (such as domain adaptation and transfer learning), graph neural networks, and applications with generative models.